 Checks for Understanding (CFUs) are quiz-like questions with dynamic feedback so you and your instructors can monitor your progress and understanding of key concepts.
 These key concepts are foundational and key to your success in the biomedical sciences.
 We recommend that you retake the checks for understanding until you are able to answer all of the questions correctly.
 You may receive 60 points for each check for understanding activity for a total of 300 points or 15% of your total grade.
-You may attempt check for understanding activities three times, and the highest score you receive will be recorded.
+You may do check for understanding activities as many times as you like and the highest score you receive will be recorded.

-Five Unit Quizzes consist of quizzes designed to determine your preparation for the comprehensive final exam.
+Five Unit Quizzes consist of quizzes designed to determine your preparation for the PAGE 2 of 9 comprehensive final exam.
 You may receive 100 points for each unit assignment for a total of 400 points or 20% of your total grade.
 The lowest grade of the five will be dropped.